nvonwolff/DFT_files/README.md

 # Gaussian_files

-Collection of python scripts to write Gaussian/Orca DFT input files from xyz coordinates (to be finished) and to parse DFT output files
+Collection of python scripts to write Gaussian/Orca DFT input files from xyz coordinates (to be finished) and to parse DFT output files (to be added)

 ---- xyz_to_com.py ----